ntomen/ROI_crop/README.md

 The above example shows only one .tif file from which the ROIs are extracted but the script will loop through all images of the .tif/.tiff format in the directory where `ROI_crop.py` is placed, and crop out all the ROIs in a similar way.

-To run `ROI_crop.py` with the default settings, it sufficient to navigate on the terminal/command prompt (depending on your OS) to the directory where the collection of .tif/.tiff images and `ROI_crop.py` are located, and execute
+To run `ROI_crop.py` with the default settings, it sufficient to navigate on the terminal/command prompt (depending on your OS) to the directory where the collection of .tif/.tiff images and `ROI_crop.py` are located, and call

     python ROI_crop.py